-Thesis Supervisors: Ralf Siebenmorgen and Mario van den Ancker
+Thesis Supervisors: Ralf Siebenmorgen and Mario Van Den Ancker

 During their travel through the cosmos from stars to us, photons are scattered, polarised, absorbed, and re-emitted by dust particles.
 Dust surrounds various astrophyiscal objects such as young stellar objects, proto-planetary or debris disks, supernovae, starburst galaxies, active galactic nuclei, and gamma ray bursts.
 Dust is an important component in the general field of interstellar and extra-galactic medium, the full characterisation of which is of crucial importance to understand various fundamental astrophysical processes.

-Recent advances in computer technology enables the use of efficient Monte Carlo techniques that are parallelized on GPU or CPUs to study the flight path of photons in arbitrary three-dimensional dusty media.Our code tMCpol includes treatment of polarised and unpolarised light, scattering and emission of large grains and quantum heated nanoparticles (PAHs).
+Recent advances in computer technology enables the use of efficient Monte Carlo techniques that are parallelized on GPU or CPUs allowing to study the flight path of photons in arbitrary three-dimensional dusty media.Our tMCpol code includes treatment of absorption, scattering, and emission by large grains and quantum heated nanoparticles (PAHs) as well as polarized light with full treatment of the Stokes formalism and mechanisms of dichroic polarisation and birefringence due to absorption and emission of photons by non-spherical and (magnetically) aligned dust particles.
+Benchmark comparison between different of such codes shows a large scatter with tMCpol as the only one available that shows high precision against analytical solutions.
 It outputs the radiation from X-rays to mm wavelengths and produces high resolution images.
-The present step in the continued development of tMCpol is to include time dependency.

 Only such physical models will enable detailed analysis of existing dust polarization data for which recent ALMA observations of proto-planetary disks or SPHERE imaging of the hyper- luminous supergiant VYCMa are serving as examples for the project.
 The present step in the continued development of tMCpol is to include time dependency for future treatment of transient astrophysical phenomena such as SN and GRB.